getsentry/sentry-docs/src/collections/_documentation/learn/hints.md

 # Before Send

 The `before-send` callback is passed the event and a second argument `hint` which holds one or more hints.
-Typically this hint holds the original exception so that additional data can be extracted.
+Typically this hint holds the original exception so that additional data can be extracted or grouping be affected.

+In this example the fingerprint is forced to a common value if an exception of a certain type has been caught:

+{% include components/platform_content.html content_dir='before-send-hint' %}

 # Before Breadcrumb